 • Regulatory Requirement: 10 CFR 50 Appendix A, GDC 26, Reactivity control system redundancy and capability, requires that two independent reactivity control systems of different design principles shall be provided.
 One of the systems shall use control rods, preferably including a positive means for inserting the rods, and shall be capable of reliably controlling reactivity changes to assure that under conditions of normal operation, including anticipated operational occurrences, and with appropriate margin for malfunctions such as stuck rods, SAFDLs are not exceeded.
 The second reactivity control system shall be capable of reliably controlling the rate of reactivity changes resulting from planned, normal power changes (including xenon burnout) to assure acceptable fuel design limits are not exceeded.
-One of the systems shall be capable of reliable fuel design limits are not exceeded.
-One of the systems shall be capable of reliable fuel design limits are not exceeded.
+One of the systems shall be capable of holding the reactor core subcritical under cold conditions.